1862 – Presbyterian Church, Dun Laoghaire, Co. Dublin

 In the 1860s the growth of the Presbyterian congregation and a substantial increase in rent on the Mary’s Abbey property made it desirable for the congregation to seek new premises.

-A simple little stone church with classical overtones and a similarly designed porch which echoes the proportions of the main facade.
+A simple little stone church with classical overtones and a similarly designed porch which perfectly echoes the proportions of the main facade.

 The Foundation Stone of the Church was laid on 26 August 1865 by James Sherman Crawford,